 To meet these goals we offer lectures, seminars, debates, visits to embassies, exhibition visits, as well as EU Crash Courses at schools.
 In direct exchange with ambassadors, federal Ministers, journalists, European Members of Parliament, EU Commissioners, Prime Ministers, scientists and artists, young people are able to experience politics up-close and to take part in the political process.

-The Schwarzkopf Foundation has been the international umbrella organisation of the European Youth Parliament since 2004.
+The Schwarzkopf Foundation has been the international umbrella organisation of the European Youth Parliament (EYP) since 2004.
+The European Youth Parliament is a peer-to-peer educational programme that brings together young people from across Europe to debate the pressing issues of our time.